datastaxdevs/workshop-battlestax/README_step02.md

 In step 2 of the Battlestax tutorial, we will:

++ Create an Astra database to store game documents

 + Create test cases to check that our API call is working correctly

 + Build the API call to Astra to create a game document, based on the requirements from our test